craftercms/docs/source/developers/cook-books/how-tos/integrating-crafter-cms-with-github.rst

 Pushing and Pulling from the Remote Repository
 ----------------------------------------------

 Crafter Studio helps you manage and interact with your remote repositories via the user interface and via API.
-Using Crafter Studio’s remote repositories console, you can add any remotes to the project you like and sync with them via pull and push operations at any time.
+Using Crafter Studio’s git console, you can add any remotes to the project you like and sync with them via pull and push operations at any time.

 .. image:: /_static/images/developer/dev-cloud-platforms/craftercms-github-remotes.webp
     :alt: Developer How-Tos - Pushing and Pulling from the Remote Repository